ngwattcos/pythonxyc/README.md

 # pythonxyc
-a simple transpiler for pythonxy
+a simple transpiler for pythonxy, Python-like syntax that compiles down into JSX.